AhmedSayedSaid/Advanced-Multi-Pump-Control-System/README.md

   ![System Parameters](https://github.com/AhmedSayedSaid/Advanced-Multi-Pump-Control-System/blob/main/Advanced%20Multi-Pump%20Control%20System/app-images/system_parameters.png)

-- **Scheduler to Set When the System PID Should Work on a Regular Basis or on Dated Basis**:
+- **Scheduler to Set When the System PID Should Work on a Regular Basis or on Dated Basis that is internally stored in a dedicated external flash**:

   ![Scheduler](https://github.com/AhmedSayedSaid/Advanced-Multi-Pump-Control-System/blob/main/Advanced%20Multi-Pump%20Control%20System/app-images/SCHEDULER.png)

-- **Current System Alarm and Warnings and History of Each Event Happened on the System**:
+- **Current System Alarm and Warnings and History of Each Event Happened on the System that is Internally Stored In A Dedicated External Flash**:

   ![System Alarms](https://github.com/AhmedSayedSaid/Advanced-Multi-Pump-Control-System/blob/main/Advanced%20Multi-Pump%20Control%20System/app-images/system_alarm.png)